 While the ESI assessment will not formally contribute to the Discovery proposal review process, carefully considering and describing the ESI in the 5-page proposal appendix (maximum, outside the page count) will enable a smooth transition to Phase A activities and minimize implementation risk.
 In order to be considered adequate, an ESI for a given mission shall, at a minimum, return the same or more EDL data as a previous, similarly-sized mission to the destination of interest.
 Given that EDL instrumentation has been so limited, this is indeed a "floor" requirement.
-For instance, a Venus probe would be expected to return at least as much heatshield performance and parachute data as Pioneer Venus returned; similarly for a Jupiter mission having a probe of the same scale as Galileo.
-In fact, this requirement is specifically aimed at these two examples, to ensure that we do not inadvertently "move backwards" with respect to gathering EDL data from Venus and Jupiter entries.
+For instance, a Venus probe would be expected to return at least as much heatshield performance and parachute data as Pioneer Venus returned.
+This requirement is specifically aimed to ensure that we do not inadvertently "move backwards" with respect to gathering EDL data at any destination.